 Access the national heritage at risk programme and heritage at risk register on the Historic England website to find out more.

 A local heritage at risk survey of buildings not included in the national methodology has also been undertaken by Nottinghamshire County Council across the district, including buildings not listed on the national register.

 Reducing the risk

-The conservation team look to work with owners of buildings and structures on the heritage at risk register to eventually have them removed.
-Pre-application advice is typically free for all aspects of planning discussion regarding listed buildings at risk.
+Our conservation team look to work with owners of buildings and structures on the heritage at risk register and pre-application advice is typically free for all aspects of planning discussion regarding these buildings.

 Grants for listed buildings